MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-delete-dsr.md

 Power Apps capabilities build upon Microsoft Copilot Studio.
 Microsoft Copilot Studio is also available as a standalone service.
 For guidance on how to respond to DSR requests for Microsoft Copilot Studio service data, see [Responding to Data Subject Requests for Microsoft Copilot Studio](/power-virtual-agents/personal-data-summary).

 > [!IMPORTANT]
-> It is recommended that admins complete this step for a Power Apps user.
+> It's recommended that admins complete this step for a Power Apps user.

 ## Step 11: Find personal data for the user in the Microsoft 365 Admin Center
 Some feedback mechanisms in Power Apps are integrated with the Microsoft 365 Admin Center.
-For guidance on how to delete feedback data stored by the Microsoft 365 Admin Center, see ["How can I see my user's feedback?"](/microsoft-365/admin/misc/feedback-user-control#how-can-i-see-my-users-feedback).
+For guidance on how to delete feedback data stored by the Microsoft 365 Admin Center, see [How can I see my user's feedback?](/microsoft-365/admin/misc/feedback-user-control#how-can-i-see-my-users-feedback).
 A [Microsoft Entra Global Administrator](/entra/identity/role-based-access-control/permissions-reference) is able to manage this data within the Microsoft 365 Admin Center without the need for Microsoft 365 or Office licenses.

 > [!IMPORTANT]
 > It is recommended that admins complete this step for a Power Apps user.